-Medicare Supplement Insurance (Medigap) is private insurance that can help cover some of the out-of-pocket costs that Original Medicare (Part A and Part B) does not, such as copayments, coinsurance and deductibles.
-Comparing Medicare Supplement Insurance plans can help you find the best policy for your health care needs.
+Medicare Supplement Insurance is private insurance that can help cover some of the out-of-pocket costs that Original Medicare (Part A and Part B) does not, such as copayments, coinsurance and deductibles.
+Comparing Medicare Supplement Insurance plans can help you find the right policy for your health care needs.

 There are 10 Medigap plan types available in most states.
 Medicare Supplement Insurance plans are sold by private insurance companies, but their basic benefits are standardized by Medicare.
 These plans are labeled Plan A, B, C, D, F, G, K, L, M and N, and each plan covers a different set of basic benefits.